 The Commission has filed the proposed Renewable Energy Standard Rule with the Legislative Committee on Administrative Rules (“LCAR”) and will present the proposed rule to LCAR on Thursday, January 30, 2020.

 The proposed rule is the outcome of proceedings in Case No. 18-3810-INV, Investigation into Renewable Energy Standard rulemaking.
-The draft rule; the order requesting comments on the rule, including comments on several specific issue areas; the full filings submitted to the Interagency Committee on Administrative Rules and the Secretary of State’s Office; and documents from Case No. 18-3810-INV are available through ePUC, the Commission’s electronic document management and filing system.
+The draft rule; the order requesting comments on the rule, including comments on several specific issue areas; the filings submitted to the Interagency Committee on Administrative Rules; all public comments on the rule; the filings submitted to LCAR; and documents from Case No. 18-3810-INV are available through ePUC, the Commission’s electronic document management and filing system.
 The case number for this rulemaking is 19-2568-RULE.
-Further information about using ePUC is available online.
+Further information about using ePUC is available on this website.

 As established in statute, the RES requires Vermont electric utilities to acquire specified amounts of renewable energy with environmental attributes attached or any class of tradeable renewable energy credits (“RECs”) generated by any renewable energy plant whose energy is capable of delivery in New England.
 Utilities are also required to achieve fossil-fuel and greenhouse gas reductions by implementing energy transformation projects.
 An energy transformation project is: